 Measuring your results can be difficult in two ways.
 First, just doing the calculation can be complex, especially if you added or withdrew money from your portfolio during the year.
 It is also difficult to know what formula to use.

 There are rate-of-return calculation tools in many computer software programs.
 If you are using a spreadsheet program, use the internal rate of return function to calculate the total return on your portfolio.

 Second, you must have some basis of comparison to measure how well you did compared to a benchmark.
 If your portfolio is all stocks, you may want to compare your returns with those of an index like the S&P 500.
 If your portfolio is all bonds, you may want to use the return on long-term government bonds as a comparison.

 You can also compare your returns with quoted mutual fund returns.
 But, remember to compare with a fund that has a similar make-up of its portfolio.
 If you are a conservative investor with a portfolio of blue chip issues, do not compare your returns with an aggressive small company mutual fund.

 Here is a chart of recent and long term average returns for three classes of investments.
 You may find it useful for making comparisons.
 These returns take into account dividends, interest and changes in value.
 They also reflect an "internal rate of return" calculation that is similar to reinvesting dividends and interest.
-The year of 2008 was a bad one for stocks with the S&P index falling 37% while it rose by over 26% in 2009, 15% in 2010, 2% in 2011, 16% in 2012, 32% in 2013, over 13% in 2014 and 1% in 2015.
+The year of 2008 was a bad one for stocks with the S&P index falling 37% while it has risen every year since then.

 If your results meet your expectations, keep doing what you are doing.
 If your results do not measure up, you may want to take actions to improve them.
 This could include changing your stock selection process, urging your stockbroker to help you make better decisions, giving the responsibility to a professional investment advisor or choosing a different mutual fund.